All Episodes

 In fact, I got an audio of one I can share with you in a minute.

-Oh man, a legend, a way of life.
+Oh, man, a legend, a way of life.

-Well, it's NFL wild card weekend this weekend.
+Well, it's NFL Wildcard Weekend this weekend.

 And I'll tell you why it's called Waste Week.

-Yet more rights revenue from the broadcast networks for playoff games.
+Get more rights revenue from the broadcast networks for playoff games.

-The well, the waste teams, according to standards, you got to take the sixth C. So you got the Steelers and the Jaguar, not the Steve Steelers and uh Steelers and Jaguars be the waste team in the AFC, the NFC be the Redskins, and uh uh having a metal block.
+So you got the Steelers and the Jaguars, not the Steelers and Steelers and Jaguars to be the waste team in the AFC.

 They play Tampa Bay and Carolina.

-Uh but but that's why they're pretty in the NFC, everything's a waste team except Seattle.
+But in the NFC, everything's a waste team except Seattle.

-So that that's it's sort of done apply.
+So it sort of doesn't apply.

-We got some phone calls to go to, but I I I want to give you three audio sum bites here on um uh this Alito business because Dingy Harry all upset now that his carefully crafted plans have been leaked by his own staff, or Judiciary Committee staff before they were officially Dingy Harry wanted to be the one to go out there and get all the glory.
+Anyway, anyway, we've got some phone calls to go to, but I want to give you three audio sunbites here on this Alito business because Dingi Harry, all upset now that his carefully crafted plans have been leaked by his own staff or Judiciary Committee staff before they were officially.

 And it was leaked by anonymous staffers before it was ready to be announced.